-When you form a crimped loop in mono line, it makes sense to reinforce it some kind of chafe protection.
-The Flemish Eye is good for this, although you could use a short length of rig tubing on a plain loop instead.
+The Flemish Eye is used to provide chafe protection in a crimped loop in mono line, although you could use a short length of rig tubing on a plain loop instead.

-Use it for connecting to straight eyed hooks, swivels and lures.
+Use it for connecting to straight eyed hooks, swivels, lures and other rigging hardware.

 The instructions below show how to create an open loop, but if it is used to connect to a hook or a swivel the line end of the line must be threaded through the eye of the hook or swivel before commencing the twists, and again on completion of the twists before re-inserting the line back through the sleeve.